Now that you know the basics, it’s time to apply these basic but extremely useful technical tools in your trading.

-Closing your EUR/USD long trade at or near breakeven means you will have to short the EUR/USD by the same amount.Now, if enough selling and liquidation of losing positions happens at the broken support level, price will reverse and start falling again.
+Closing your EUR/USD long trade at or near breakeven means you will have to short the EUR/USD by the same amount.Now, if enough selling and liquidation of losing positions happen at the broken support level, the price will reverse and start falling again.

 This phenomenon is the main reason why broken support levels become resistance whenever they break.

 As you would’ve guessed, taking advantage of this phenomenon is all about being patient.

 Instead of entering right on the break, wait for the price to make a “pullback” to the broken support or resistance level, and enter after the price bounces.

 A few words of caution… IN FOREX, THIS DOES NOT HAPPEN ALL THE TIME.
 “RETESTS” OF BROKEN SUPPORT AND RESISTANCE LEVELS DO NOT HAPPEN ALL THE TIME.
 THERE WILL BE TIMES THAT PRICE WILL JUST MOVE IN ONE DIRECTION AND LEAVE YOU BEHIND.
 BECAUSE OF THIS, ALWAYS USE STOP LOSS ORDERS AND NEVER EVER HOLD ON TO A TRADE JUST BECAUSE OF HOPE.

 Whoops, sorry about that folks, the caps lock key got stuck.